misavojte/GazePlotterDocs/upload-data/smi-begaze.md

 From SMI BeGaze, you can visualize eye-tracking AOI data with all timeline types (absolute, relative, and ordinal).
 You can also visualize dynamic AOI visibility information.

 ## Export & upload basic data
-To upload data from SMI BeGaze, you need to export the data as a `.csv` file.
-Make sure that columns are separated by a comma (`,`).

 ### No overlaying AOIs
 If you don't have multiple AOI hits in the same fixation (caused by AOI overlay), the `.csv` file can be exported from the SMI BeGaze software by selecting
 1. `Export`